dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/data_types/enum.md

 ## Enums vs. Strings

-DuckDB enums are automatically cast to `VARCHAR` types whenever necessary.
+DataMiner enums are automatically cast to `VARCHAR` types whenever necessary.
 This characteristic allows for enum columns to be used in any `VARCHAR` function.
 In addition, it also allows for comparisons between different enum columns, or an enum and a `VARCHAR` column.

 For example: